sheridp2/react-redux-twitch-clone/README.md

-Simple clone of Twitch's homepage using react and redux
+Simple clone of Twitch.tv using react and redux